-Dr Kersten is the founding editor of the book series Contemporary Thought in the Islamic World for Routledge and a founding member of BRAIS, the British Association for Islamic Studies, serving a second term on its council and advisory board.
+Dr Kersten is the founding editor of the book series Contemporary Thought in the Islamic World, published by Routledge.
+He is also a founding member of the British Association for Islamic Studies (BRAIS), and serves on its council and advisory board.

-Dr Kersten is a regular commentator on current affairs and developments in the Muslim world in the international media.
-He also featured in a 2-part documentary made by Islam Channel on the history of Islam in Indonesia and worked as a consultant to the BBC for the development of online content about Islam and Muslims.
+Dr Kersten appears regularly in the international media as a commentator on current affairs and developments in the Muslim world.
 In 2015 this work was recognized with the King’s Award for Media Personality of the Year

 He has also worked as a consultant to the BBC for the development of online content about Islam and Muslims, and for the Religion Media Centre for their project on improving religious literacy among media professionals.